ITINERARY:

 along the coast.
 The alternative for the Olympians is

 a more challenging 12 km walk.
-The more challenging leads to
+The more challenging

 a medieval convent dedicated to the "virgin of the